pranaysinganalli/Deepfake-Detection-for-Digital-image-processing/README.md

+### An efficient video model for Deepfake Detection
-# Digital-image-processing
+# Digital image processing
 Project files for the assignment "An efficient video model for Deepfake Detection" under Prof. Geetha S.

-# Cephalogram Landmark Detection using Coordinate Attention Module

-This repository contains the code, output of our project as well as the report, survey (DA-1 and survey paper draft), presentation.
+This repository contains the code, output of our project as well as the report, base paper, reference papers ans presentation.
 Read below for more info

 ### Team

-Rakesh Kumar K S - 20BAI1055

-Jayasurya S - 20BAI1004

-Ayyappan T - 20BAI1305
+Pranay Singanalli - 22BCE1140

+Vertika Singh - 22BCE1148

 ### Major frameworks